Dpushp/POVNav/README.md

 | ~odom_topic     | name of topic that provides the robot's state.                          | "/odom"
 | ~binary_segmented_image               | name of the topic that provides the binary segmeted image based on the defined navigability.                    |              "/ground_segmentation"            |

-- It publishes linear and angular velocities on the "`/cmd_vel`" topic.
+- It publishes linear and angular velocities to the "`/cmd_vel`" topic.

 # Setup
 ## Install and run the dependencies